Oracle Developer Tools for VS Code (SQL and PLSQL)

 Oracle Database Explorer

 Explore your database schema in a tree control.
 Right click on the connection name to open an existing SQL file or create a new file that uses that connection.
 Show table data and generate CREATE, SELECT, INSERT, or DELETE SQL for tables.
 View, edit, debug and run stored procedures and functions.
 Explore other users' schemas.
+Use filters to show only those schema objects you are interested in.

 Debug PL/SQL in stored procedures, functions, and packages using Visual Studio Code's native debugging features.
 Compile PL/SQL for debugging, step into PL/SQL, and run to a breakpoint.
 Enable External Application Debugging to listen for and debug PL/SQL procedures and functions called by applications or SQL scripts.